 - Cancellation requests must be received prior to the 1st class day of the term.
 For cancellations, all tuition, fees, and meal plans will be refunded at 100 percent.

 - Late cancellation requests received on the 1st class day or after are subject to a late cancellation fee if non-attendance has been verified. ($150 during first week and $300 thereafter).

 A student has the option to drop a class prior to or during a semester (or equivalent).
-Prior to dropping a class, a student should review “Before you Drop a Course” https://www.baylor.edu/university_advisement/index.php?id=869911.
+Prior to dropping a class, a student should review, “Before you Drop a Course.” mesa.web.baylor.edu/current-students/schedule-changes/your-drop-course

 Academic Effects of Drops

-- After the 12th and through the 50th class day, a drop in one or more classes requires a professional advisor approval and results in a “W” notation on the official academic transcript.
+• From the 13th and through the 50th class day (or equivalent), a drop in one or more classes requires a professional advisor approval and results in a “W” notation on the official academic transcript.
 There are no drops after the 50th class day during the semesters (or equivalent) except by appeal to the student’s academic dean.

 Financial Effects of Drops

 - Refunds for dropped classes (tuition and lab/course fees) during the semester (or equivalent) will be processed according to the following refund schedule: